-Visit main page for Edmonton hypnotherapy for addictions.
+Visit main page for Edmonton addictions services

-We know that people do not make a conscious decision to become
+We know that people do not make a conscious decision to become addicted.

-review-client outcomes for functional alcoholic programming.
+Review-client outcomes for functional alcoholic programming and treatment options.

 "Addiction” as it is known in the western world has been defined and treated via a medical and spiritual/morality model.
 However, somewhere along the continuum there exists the possibility for some people to create healthier parameters around their use while maintaining functional capacity.